by Bruce Dunlavy

 The scare tactic of race-mixing influences never went away, either.
-When Chubby Checker stormed the world with his version of “The Twist,” it and the accompanying dance of the same name were derided as a product “straight out of the African bush.”
+When Chubby Checker stormed the world with his version of “The Twist,” it and the accompanying dance of the same name were derided in Time magazine as a product “straight out of the African bush.”
 Rock-&-roll had “the beat,” and that beat meant only one thing – the stirring up of sexual passion.
 Preachers railed against this devilish music, pointing out, for example, that pregnant teenage girls almost invariably became pregnant while listening to rock-&-roll.
 The very term “rock and roll,” in fact, had been a slang term meaning “have sex.”
 Of course, the same thing could have been said about the term “jazz,” and that music eventually became acceptable – even somewhat highbrow.

 Through the Disco Era of the 1970s and into the early years of rap and hip-hop, the specter of race still haunted popular music, and underneath that was the age-old (and unfounded) fear of black men taking white women.
 Disco came to music through two marginalized groups – Black people and gay people – and was thus doubly denigrated.
 The infamous “Disco Demolition” promotion at a Chicago White Sox game in 1979 has been shown to have racist underpinnings.
 Interestingly, the anti-disco (and by implication, anti-black-music) fervor unleashed was in favor of rock music, which had by then been co-opted and taken over by white performers and audiences.

 Race is a part of everything in America.
 We need to accept that and deal with it.
 Few things are more powerful in any culture than its popular music, and in America the racial component of music has never been absent.
 Not in 1950 and not now.